Dr. Maria-Vittoria "Giugi" Carminati, JD, LLM, JSD

 Her practice has been varied and has included the study of Commercial Spaceflight.
 She co-authored "The Laws of Spaceflight: A Guidebook for New Space Lawyers," ran the North American Regional Round of the Manfred Lachs Space Law Moot Court Competition for two years, and taught at the University of Houston Law Center.
 As an Adjunct, she taught Texas Civil Procedure and the Business of Commercial Spaceflight.

 In 2015, Giugi launched her own law firm, becoming an entrepreneur and business owner.
 Her firm, The Woman's Lawyer, focuses on helping vulnerable populations in situations where the odds are stacked against them.
 Giugi also continues to practice commercial litigation in a people-focused practice.

-Giugi currently serves on the Colorado Community College Systems Board of Directors and is the Colorado Bar Association's Representative to the ABA House of Delegates.
+Giugi currently serves on the Colorado Community College Systems Board of Directors and Colorado Women’s Bar Association Board of Directors.
 She was also Colorado Captain for Lawyer Moms of America, a mobilization of lawyer moms opposing family separation at the border.